ssenior45/ssenior45.github.io/_posts/2016-01-22-slow_mv_refresh_intermittent.md

 6. DBMS_STATS.GATHER_TABLE_STATS on the MVIEW
 7. alter session disable parallel dml

-*Footnote: point 3 struck me as interesting as I've never come across that underscore parameter before and presumably there is a good reason for it being included.
-Made a note to find out about this*
+*Footnote: point 3 struck me as interesting as I've never come across that underscore parameter before and presumably there is a good reason for it being included. **Robin Moffat** discusses it  [here](https://rnm1978.wordpress.com/2011/01/08/materialised-views-pct-partition-truncation/)*

 The first thing I did was to start digging around in ASH, comparing a "good" (10-15min) run with a "bad" (1-2hr) run to see if that could shed any light on the difference in execution time.
 Of course I could and should trace a good and bad run, but this is a quick way to see what I can find out without having to wait for the next run, raise a change (yes!) to trace the session etc.